 Even though your guests will be up and mingling around, make sure you still provide a small amount of seating for the relief of sore feet and any swooning that takes place on the announcement that there has been a murder (kidding).
 Remember though, if there are the same number of seats as bums, the liklihood the guests will mix and mingle decreases, so while the mystery is being played, less seating is more.

 How much room will you need for your mingle murder mystery?
 A good rule of thumb used by professional party planners is to allow four to five square feet per person.
-When deciding whether a room will accomodate the size of your guest list, remember to use available space only – not the size of the room.
+When deciding whether a room will accommodate the size of your guest list, remember to use available space only – not the size of the room.
 That antique armoire may take up more room than you think.

 Room for Drinks and Food